Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/Changelog/README.md

 the new "demos" site.
 Provided suitable references to find the examples there.

 Modified the SDK versioning, which now differs from the internal dll versioning.

+## 1.7 - Released on 20 Dec 2012

+<i>Compatible with Adapter Remoting Infrastructure since 1.4.3</i><br/>
+<i>Compatible with code developed with the previous version.</i>

+Improved the performances under high update load.

+Relieved the restrictions on the use of the NotifyNewTables method, according with the locking policy change introduced in SDK for Java In-Process Adapters version 5.1.

+## 1.7 - Released on 3 Aug 2012

+<i>Compatible with Adapter Remoting Infrastructure since 1.4</i><br/>
+<i>Compatible with code developed with the previous version.</i>

+Clarified the API documentation in several points.

+## 1.7 - Released on 6 Apr 2012

+<i>Compatible with Adapter Remoting Infrastructure since 1.4</i><br/>
+<i>Compatible with code developed with the previous version.</i>

+Fixed a bug that affected the special Update method overloads based on the IItemEvent and IIndexedItemEvent interfaces.
+In case the "robust" version of the Proxy Data Adapter had been in use, the updates could have been discarded.

+Improved the extraction of HTTP headers supplied to NotifyUser.

+Clarified the API documentation in several points.

+## 1.7 - Released on 7 Jun 2011

+<i>Compatible with Adapter Remoting Infrastructure since 1.4</i><br/>

+Introduction of Lightstreamer "Duomo" release (Server 4.0).